Which Image Format Is Best For The Web; JPEG, PNG, GIF, or SVG | Tips & Tricks

 Short for Portable Network Graphics was created in the year 1995, taking advantage of the best features offered by both JPEG and GIF.
 If you are working with a more complex image and file size is not a problem to you, PNG is likely going to be your best choice.
 PNG provides you with a choice of various levels of transparency because it uses alpha channels, therefore making it easy to be used for logos with completely transparent backgrounds.
 This also comes in a higher quality than you can find with GIF.

 Like JPEG, PNGs are also most often used for static images, however, they can support animation.
-PNG is also lossless, and so do not delete any information when compressing it, and therefore become ideal for detailed graphics, or when you decide to work with that are still going to be edited.
+PNG is also lossless, and so do not delete any information when compressing it, and therefore become ideal for detailed graphics, or when you decide to work with files that are still going to be edited.

 SVG